 When you arrive at Washburn House, you will complete a pre-screening evaluation with our clinical and medical staff.
-You may be referred to our Medically Monitored Detox program.
+You may be referred to our medical detox program.
 Once you recover physically, you’ll work with our staff to build a treatment plan for your situation.
 Finally, you’ll develop a relapse prevention plan and aftercare plan to help you address any difficulties you might run into down the road.

 You have several paths you can take at our treatment center.
 Each treatment option is designed for a different level of need.
 Whichever program you enter, our experienced staff will treat you with respect, dignity, and compassion.

 Withdrawal symptoms from heroin can begin as soon as a few hours after you last took the drug and include: